LajosPolya/tech-articles/give-the-goblin-a-break/give-the-goblin-a-break.md

 This single counter has the potential to create a tremendous amount of memory pressure if it created often enough.
 Some of the exchange's counters are created hundreds of millions of times per minute, accounting for about 3% of total memory usage.
 This is huge considering most of this memory pressure could be easily removed, giving the Garbage Collector (GC) a break.

-### Efficient patterns for using meters
+### Efficient patterns for creating meters

-In the exchange, I was able to reduce Micrometer's total memory usage from 3% to 1%, reducing memory usage by 2%.
+In the exchange, I was able to reduce Micrometer's total memory usage from 3% to 1%, deleting 2% of redundant memory.
-The rest of the article described the patterns I used to create counters efficiently to reduce CPU and memory usage.
+The rest of the article describes the patterns I used to create counters efficiently to reduce CPU and memory usage.

 #### A simple counter